ziad-eid/Huddle-landing-page/README.md

-# Huddle-landing-page
+ Huddle-landing-page
-Huddle landing page using HTML &amp; CSS with flexbox and media queries
+"A clean and modern landing page for the Huddle platform, fully responsive and built with pure HTML and CSS."

+Project: